ddskolla/keymaster/docs/deployment.md

 ## Identity Provider (IDP)

 You will need an identity provider.
-At this stage only SAML IDPs are supported, although OpenID connect is on our roadmap.
+At this stage only SAML IDPs are supported, although OpenID connect is on the roadmap.

 One federation will be required between the IDP and the workflow engine.
 Items to be deployed are: